jlyonsmith/build-buddy/README.md

     ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'
     ```
     Then, paste this token into the `.bbconfig` file under the `config.github_webhook_secret_token` setting.
+5. Finally, select "Let me select individual events" and check the "Pull Request" checkbox

 As soon as you save the webhook it will send a `ping` message to the `build-buddy` service.
 You should get a 200 reponse.
-If you do then congratulations, everything is ready to go with GitHub.
+If you do then congratulations, GitHub is talking to your `build-buddy` instance.
+You will not automatically get a buddy build status check on your pull requests.

+After you have done at least one pull request, you can go to "Settings > Branches" and enable branch protection for any branches you desire, thus _requiring_ buddy builds before commits can be made to those branches.

 ### MongoDB